andyblight/nRF905Py3/README.md

 Where it says (resistor), use a 1k resistor.
 The AM and CD pins are optional.
 Adding these pins improves control of the devices.
 The CD pin improves transmission by only transmitting when the carrier is not detected.
 The AM pin can be used to determine if the data packet is valid or not.

+NOTE: The file 'wiring.txt' shows the colours of the wires I used during development.

 ## TO DO List